1317786/SIEMHomeLab/README.md

 <h2>Description</h2>
-In this project, we will be creating a Python script designed to crack MD5 hashes.
-The focus will be on developing a script that can take an MD5 hash input and employ a list of potential plaintext passwords to uncover the original text.
-This practical exercise serves as an excellent introduction to the vulnerabilities of MD5 hashes and the techniques used for their decryption.<br />
+In this project, we will set up and manage an Elastic Stack SIEM in a home lab environment.
+Using tools such as Elastic SIEM, Kali Linux, and Nmap, the focus will be on mastering the configuration of security event simulations and analyses.
+The project will involve deploying a Kali Linux VM, configuring Elastic Agents for log collection, and developing a custom dashboard for visualizing security threats.
+This hands-on experience is designed to deepen understanding of real-time security monitoring and enhance skills in managing incident responses and proactive security strategies within a controlled lab setting.<br />

 <h2>Languages and Utilities Used</h2>